thejaywhy/easy_tf_do/README.md

 - [How To Use the DigitalOcean API v2] (https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-api-v2#HowToGenerateaPersonalAccessToken)
 - [How To Use SSH Keys with DigitalOcean Droplets] (https://www.digitalocean.com/community/tutorials/how-to-use-ssh-keys-with-digitalocean-droplets)

+And of course, you'll want to install Terraform.
+You can use the downloads page, [here] (http://www.terraform.io/downloads.html) to download the appropriate package for your platform.
+I'm assuming you're running from _not Windows_ (sorry).

 My Terraform configuration assumes that the configuration variables are available via environment variables:

 ```bash